hayley/hayley.io/README.md

-Gatsby is a static site generator that imho, appears to me to be somewhat analogous to middleman but based upon writing reactjs components for everything instead of the traditional template/partial as reactjs model you'd see elsewhere.
+Gatsby is a static site generator that imho, appears to me to be somewhat analogous to middleman but based upon writing reactjs components for everything instead of the traditional template/partial model you'd see elsewhere.

 My whole goal at this point is to see if I can seamlessly integrate reactrb components into the project.